Exequiel3k/datasciencetest/Conclusions.md

 ```

 ### Is a user that must call-in to cancel more likely to generate more revenues?
-If we focus exclusively on "REBILL", they do in fact generate more revenue in the long-run.
+If we focus exclusively on "REBILL", they do in fact generate more revenue in average on the long-run.
    - Control group --> Average of 25.9
    - Test group --> Average of 31.5